mentorpaired/yaKitabuBackend/README.md

   deactivate
   ```

-- Create a database with PostgresQL, if you installed it earlier.
+- Create a database with PostgreSQL, if you installed it earlier.
 If not, installation instructions can be found [here](https://www.postgresql.org/download/windows/).
 Make sure to note database name, database username and password.

 ## 🔧 Running the tests <a name = "tests"></a>

-Explain how to run the automated tests for this system.
+<b>N/B</b>: This is a ToDo

 ### Break down into end to end tests

-Explain what these tests test and why
+<b>N/B</b>: This is a ToDo

 ```
 Give an example